warda-rahim/articles/custom-vertex-ai-pipelines/README.md

   - `feature_selection`
   - `modelling`
   - `utils`
-- `requirements.txt`: Contains Python packages required to run the pipeline and will be used for creating custom Docker container image for training.
+- `requirements.txt`: Contains Python packages required to run the pipeline and will be used for creating a custom Docker container image for training.
 - `Dockerfile`: Contains the instructions for building the custom Docker images.
 - `sh_0.1_build_image.sh`: Shell script to build the custom Docker images.
 - `sh_0.2_push_image.sh`: Shell script to push the custom Docker images to Google Artifact Registry.
 - `serving_container`: Contains the files required to build the custom serving container image.
+    -  Dockerfile`: Contains the instructions to create the custom serving container image.
+    - `sh_0.1_build_image.sh`: Shell script to build the custom serving container image.
+    - `sh_0.2_push_image.sh`: Shell script to push the custom serving container image to Google Artifact Registry.
+    - `app.py`: Flask web application that serves as the entry point for the custom serving container image.
+    - `predict.py`: Python script that loads the trained model and provides a `predict` function to make predictions on new data.
+    - `requirements.txt`: File listing the Python dependencies needed to run the Flask application and `predict.py`.
+    - `src` folder: Folder containing the Python code needed for unpickling the trained model in `predict.py`.

-## Furthe Reading
+## Further Reading

 For a more detailed description and step-by-step guidelines, please refer to [my Medium article](https://medium.com/my-article) where I explain how to create and deploy a custom GCP Vertex AI pipeline.